 In October, 1997 ASCQA agreed that, given the move to December graduation ceremonies and the desirability of continuing the practice of awarding the medals to the successful recipients upon their graduation, nominations for University Medals be made at the time of December Faculty Assessors' meetings rather than by the deadline of 16 January contained in the Rules Of University Medals.
 ASCQA recommended further that the medal nominations be endorsed/modified by the Executive of Academic Senate and reported retrospectively to Academic Senate.
 In approving this process, Academic Senate endorsed ASCQA's recommendation that the 'Executive ' of Academic Senate be comprised - for this purpose - of the Chair and Deputy Chair of Academic Senate and the Deputy Vice-Chancellor assisted by the Academic Registrar.

 In October 2008 Academic Senate approved a change to the number of medals available for allocation annually to 13 to include the Australian Maritime College and altered the membership of the Selection panel.
-The selection panel is comprised of the Chair and Deputy Chair of Academic Senate, the Pro Vice-Chancellor (Teaching and Learning) and the Director, Student and Academic Services.
+The selection panel is comprised of the Chair and Deputy Chair of Academic Senate, the Deputy Vice-Chancellor (Students and Education) and the Executive Director, Student Centre.

 Rules and Procedures of University Medals